secretstartups/handbook/communication/index.html.md

 1. For GitLab, the product merge request guidelines are in the [Contribution guide](https://docs.gitlab.com/ee/development/contributing/merge_request_workflow.html#merge-request-guidelines) and code review guidelines for reviewers and maintainers are described in our [Code Review Guidelines](https://docs.gitlab.com/ee/development/code_review.html).
 1. Even when something is not done, share it internally so people can comment early and prevent rework.
-1. Create a **[Work In Progress (WIP)](/blog/2016/01/08/feature-highlight-wip/)** merge request to prevent an accidental early merge.
+1. Create a <b>[Work In Progress (WIP)](/blog/2016/01/08/feature-highlight-wip/)</b> merge request to prevent an accidental early merge.
 Only use WIP when merging it would **make things worse**, which should rarely be the case when contributing to the handbook.
 Most merge requests that are in progress don't make things worse.
 In this case, don't use WIP; if someone merges it earlier than you expected just create a new merge request for additional items.
 Never ask someone to do a final review or merge something that still has WIP status.
 At that point you should be convinced it is good enough to go out.
 1. If any follow-up actions are required on the issue after the merge request is merged (like reporting back to any customers or writing documentation), avoid auto-closing the issue.
 1. If a project requires multiple approvals to accept your MR, feel free to assign multiple reviewers concurrently.
 This way the earliest available reviewer can start right away rather than being blocked by the preceding reviewer.
 1. If the MR involved gets a lot of comments, you can turn it into a [Manager Mention MR](/handbook/communication/index.html#scaling-merge-requests-through-manager-mention-mrs-formerly-consolidated-mrs).